LeoneChen/GameOfThreads_Fork/README.md

 And I think using noticy_attack to catch all page faults is not a good idea to pause threads, and I think register a SIGSEGV handler to handle page faults is a better idea to pause threads.

+As there are logic about prot_none check in handle_pte_fault, so I think when undo page-flag-modify, we should clear prot_none as well.

+Notice: %p parameter in printk will output a "hashed" address.

 ## Original README

 This directory contains the code to run the proof-of-concept APA attack against real SGX hardware.